sql-machine-learning/elasticdl/docs/designs/allreduce.md

 #### Training with Evaluation

-If the worker encounters any evaluation tasks in the above process, it will evaluate the model directly on master once the under-going allreduce-based gradients averaging has completed and the model has been updated.
+If the worker encounters any evaluation tasks in the above process, it will evaluate the model directly on the worker once the under-going allreduce-based gradients averaging has completed and the model has been updated.
 The behavior is the same as what's described in [model evaluation design doc](model_evaluation.md) except that we are evaluating the model on workers instead of on parameter servers.
 Once an evaluation completes, we send the evaluation result to master for TensorBoard